 The production of this booklet is a result of the combined effort of many individuals in various capacities.
-I would like to take this opportunity to firstrecognize their efforts and secondly to record my deepest appreciation for the work done.
+I would like to take this opportunity to first recognize their efforts and secondly to record my deepest appreciation for the work done.

 I would like to extend my profound gratitude to the Directorate of Quality Assurance and Control for its tireless effort in coordinating the preparation and ultimate publication of this booklet.
 I wish to record a token of appreciation to the Directorate of Communication and Marketing for typesetting the final version of this booklet.
-I thank the Open

-University of Tanzania statistician for collecting data from various Faculties and Units within the University.
+I thank the Open University of Tanzania Statistician for collecting data from various Faculties Directorates and Units within the University, processing and analyzing the data.